Brokers Last Fact-Checked: 28 April 2026 · 7 min read

-Five years after Trading 212 launched in Ireland and four years after Lightyear arrived, DEGIRO still holds the lead for most Irish ETF investors.
-Here's why — and when the newer platforms win.
+Six years after Trading 212 launched in Ireland and four years after Lightyear arrived, DEGIRO still holds the lead for most Irish ETF investors.
+The honest reasons why — and the specific cases where each of the newer platforms wins.

 Not financial advice.
 The information on etf.ie is for educational purposes only and does not constitute financial, tax, or investment advice.
 ETF investing involves risk, including the possible loss of capital.
 Tax rules may change — always verify current Revenue guidance and consult a qualified financial adviser or tax professional before making investment decisions.